 If you believe the story, Mitch Boich acquired the Kahiki in 1978 from the original owners Bill Sapp and Lee Henry by winning a high stakes game of backgammon.
 Mitch didn’t know anything about running a restaurant.
 So his first job was to find someone who did.
 That’s when he found Michael and Alice Tsao 2000 miles away at Trader Vic’s in Hollywood.

 Tsaos arrive from L.A.
 Kahiki takes off.

-When the Tsaos moved from Los Angeles to Columbus and brought their talents to the Kahiki, the accolades followed and the Tsao’s impact was felt well beyond industry recognition.
+When the Tsaos left their role managing the iconic Trader Vic’s restaurant and brought their talents to the Kahiki, the accolades followed.
+The Tsao’s impact was felt way beyond industry recognition.
 They fostered a warm and welcoming atmosphere that added to the legend that was Kahiki.
 And ultimately became the owners of Kahiki in 1988.

 Frozen foods.
 Keeping the fun alive.